Battle of Berlin: Preparations

-The Soviet offensive into central Germany, what later became East Germany, had two objectives.
+The Soviet offensive into central Germany, which later became East Germany, had two objectives.
 Stalin did not believe the Western Allies would hand over territory occupied by them in the post-war Soviet zone, so he began the offensive on a broad front and moved rapidly to meet the Western Allies as far west as possible.
 But the overriding objective was to capture Berlin.
-The two goals were complementary because possession of the zone could not be won quickly unless Berlin were taken.
-Another consideration was that Berlin itself held useful post-war strategic assets, including Adolf Hitler and the German nuclear weapons program.
+The two goals were complementary because possession of the zone could not be won quickly unless Berlin was taken.
+Another consideration was that Berlin itself held useful post-war strategic assets, including Adolf Hitler and the German nuclear weapons program (but unknown to the Soviet Union, by the time of the Battle of Berlin, the bulk of the uranium and most of the scientists had been evacuated to Haigerloch in the Black Forest).
 On 6 March, Hitler appointed Lieutenant General Helmuth Reymann commander of the Berlin Defence Area, replacing Lieutenant General Bruno Ritter von Hauenschild.

-On 20 March, General Gotthard Heinrici was appointed Commander-in-Chief of Army Group Vistula replacing Himmler.
+On 20 March, General Gotthard Heinrici was appointed Commander-in-Chief of Army Group Vistula, replacing Himmler.
 Heinrici was one of the best defensive tacticians in the German army, and he immediately started to lay defensive plans.
 Heinrici correctly assessed that the main Soviet thrust would be made over the Oder River and along the main east-west Autobahn.
 He decided not to try to defend the banks of the Oder with anything more than a light skirmishing screen.
 Instead, Heinrici arranged for engineers to fortify the Seelow Heights, which overlooked the Oder River at the point where the Autobahn crossed them.
 This was some 17 km west of the Oder and 90 km east of Berlin.
 Heinrici thinned out the line in other areas to increase the manpower available to defend the heights.
 German engineers turned the Oder's flood plain, already saturated by the spring thaw, into a swamp by releasing the water from a reservoir upstream.
 Behind the plain on the plateau, the engineers built three belts of defensive emplacements reaching back towards the outskirts of Berlin (the lines nearer to Berlin were called the Wotan position).
 These lines consisted of anti-tank ditches, anti-tank gun emplacements, and an extensive network of trenches and bunkers.